jeshuaerickson/jeshuaerickson.github.io/README.md

 Attack your employees!
 (Medium.com)</a>

-# Holiday Hack 2021
+# Holiday Hack Challenge

-<em>The Holiday Hack Challenge gets its own section because I'm super proud of getting a super honorable mention award for the
+<em>The Holiday Hack Challenge gets its own section because I'm super proud of achieving the "super honorable mention" designation for the
 SANS Holiday Hack competition in 2021.
 I completely love this level of gamification for learning.
 If you've never participated in the SANS Holiday Hack Challenge, or even been aware that such a thing exists, please check it out!
 Don't worry if you can't figure stuff out right away.
 Just go in with an open mind and get ready to learn!</em>